A friend of mine made a remarkable finding.

 And you don’t need to be Warren Buffett to see that the airport — a business based on substantial land holdings — can be a risk worth taking in a fast-growing city.

 The rise and rise of Auckland Airport.
 Source: Auckland Airport.
-Note: Figures above are gross, exclude tax and assume continuation of the dividend policy.

 The courage to take more risk